ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 This function calculates the address of the pair exchange for the two tokens.
 This contract is created using [the CREATE2 opcode](https://eips.ethereum.org/EIPS/eip-1014), so we can calculate the address using the same algorithm if we know the parameters it uses.
+This is a lot cheaper than asking the factory, and

 ```solidity
     // fetches and sorts the reserves for a pair